Ad4lberto/metrological-station-arduino/README.md

 In order to make the necessary meteorological measurements for the written project, it stood out for the accuracy of the data and the low cost required for construction.

 Components used:
-- Arduino UNO
+- Arduino UNO;
-- DHT22 Module
+- DHT22 Module;
-- HC05 Bluetooth Module
+- HC05 Bluetooth Module;
-- LCD 16x2
+- LCD 16x2.

 App used:
 "DHT11  with Bluetooth" available on the Play Store (Android);